silverjuke/silverjuke/docs/skinning.md

 There is no need to support all targets in a layout, it is up to you to decide which functions you want to implement by the skin.
-Many - but not all - functions are also available by the context menus or by shortcuts.
+Many - but not all - functions are also available by the menus or by shortcuts.

 - AlwaysOnTop

-  A click onto this button will toggle the "Always on top" state of the Silverjuke main winow.
+  A click onto this button will toggle the "Always on top" state of the Silverjuke main window.
 This target is used in the "small layout view" of the default skin.

 - AdvSearch, Settings, Help